Homemade sourdough tortillas made with sourdough discard are more flavorful than store-bought tortillas and yet so easy to make.

 - Substitute ½ cup of whole wheat flour for some of the white flour for additional flavor.

-I try to roll my tortilla dough out until it is about ⅛ inch thick.
-The tortilla should almost be translucent when you hold it up to the light.
+Step 9: The tortilla should almost be translucent when you hold it up to the light.
+(Image 8)

 Storage